EricZzzz-sleep/QuoteBook/README.md

 ## Web Version

 QuoteBook can also be hosted as an installable web app.
-After it is opened from a hosted URL, users can install it from the browser and launch it from their laptop like a normal app.
+After someone opens it from a hosted URL, they can install it from the browser and launch it from their laptop like a normal app.

 To publish the web version without a backend, host the static frontend files with GitHub Pages, Netlify, Vercel, or any static web host: